isai2506/Research-Flowcharts-Pseudocode/README.md

 (4 points total) Research about the syllabus, the first three topics described in detail in the past sessions.
 Just send the github-link of the markdown file.
 It must contain all of the subjects and some chunks of code where you think is ok.

+(3 points total) Flowcharts of 6 problems, three from some source and three free for you to create.
+Each one must contain a cycle and two extra conditionals.
+Upload each one as a jpg files with names without blanc spaces.
+Ex. "flowchart1.jpg".

+(4 points total) Pseudocode of the flowcharts.
+And two extra pseudocodes different from the ones seen in class.
+Make sure to share them in discord to evict copying the same exercise twice with another student from the class.
+You can comment with "##" symbols.

 # Fundamental concepts:
 ### Algorithim:
 Is a series of steps that you have to follow in order to comple a task.